 Cutting the limes into smaller pieces just helps you to muddle them better and get all the flavors and oils to be released.

 If you don't have fresh limes, you can substitute Rose's Lime Juice.
 But only if it is a mojito emergency.

-The club soda is used to top off the mojito with vodka.
+The club soda is used to top off this mojito with vodka recipe.
 This is where you can make it how you like it.

 If you want to dilute the vodka and sip on this over a longer period of time, add more club soda.
 If you don't love the bubbles, just add a splash.
 Do you!

 Also, some people use Sprite instead of club soda.
 But that's gross.
 I would never make them that way.
 (Again, I don't love sweet things).

 How to Make a Mojito With Vodka